edfloreshz/blog.edfloreshz.dev/blog/content/articles/varmut.md

 The value of x is: 12
 ```

-Shadowing is different from marking a variable as `mut` because we’ll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
+Shadowing is different from marking a variable as `mut` because we'll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
 By using `let`, we can perform a few transformations on a value but have the variable be **immutable** after those transformations have been completed.
 By using shadowing, we are also able to reuse the same name as the previous variable.

 # What's next?